chtoucas/Calendrie/README.md

 #### Proleptic calendars

-These calendars support dates in the range from -999.999 BCE to 999.999 CE of years.
+These calendars support dates in the range from 999.999 B.C.E. to 999.999 C.E.
+of years.
 - Gregorian
 - Julian

 #### Retropolated calendars

-These calendars support dates in the range [1..9999] of years.
+These calendars support dates in the range from 1 to 9999 of years.
 - Armenian (*)
 - Civil
 - Coptic (*)